I'm behind on these. There's a whole list of wonderful books that I've been meaning to roll out reviews for. Unfortunately, NaNoWriMo got in the way.

 Fuck This Book.
 Fuck It Right In Its Book-Hole.

 You know what?
-I'd be fine with an early offensive portrayal of ASD...if Jack's parents eventually learned to accept him for who he is and stop wishing for the "normal" son they never had.
-Raising a kid with special needs is tough, since there's a social stigma around it and not much in the way of resources to help parents.
+I'd be fine with a more offensive portrayal of autism early on...if Jack's parents eventually learned to accept him for who he is and stop wishing for the "normal" son they never had.
+Raising a kid with a disability is tough, since there's a social stigma around it and not much in the way of resources to help parents.
 But it's not the kid's fault.

 The Boy Who Drew Monsters goes so far as to describe Jack's manner as though a "demon" had taken over his body and that the "normal" baby he once was had become a distant stranger.
 The father thinks Jack is "broken" and can be "restored," even wishing that he'd married a different woman and had a different kid.
 Both parents blame Jack for the breakdown of their life plans and the crumbling of their marriage.
 Both wish his best friend Nick was their son instead.

 Holly's fatalism that Jack can never be "normal" and will always be a helpless invalid is one kind of problematic: the kind that infantalizes autistic people and refuses to see them as anything other than their diagnosis.
-Jack is only ten -- but she believes autism will keep Jack from ever being happy, just because she's not happy having to raise a kid on the spectrum.
+Jack is only ten -- but she believes autism will keep Jack from ever being happy, just because she's not happy having to raise an autistic kid.

 Tim, the dad, is problematic in another way: his insistence that Jack Peter can be cured, fixed, restored, or otherwise transformed reveals a deep prejudice against autistic people.
 Jack is not valid in his eyes unless he is "restored."
 But there's no "cure" for autism.
 Hell, here's nothing wrong with people who are neurodivergent -- they just experience and process sensations and interactions differently.
-His belief that Jack can one day "return to normal" leads him to speak out against treatments that would help him, including medications, doctors, psychiatrists, even support groups with kids from different places on the autism spectrum.
+His belief that Jack can one day "return to normal" leads him to speak out against treatments that would help him, including medications, doctors, psychiatrists, even support groups with other autistic kids.

 All Jack needs to do, Tim thinks, is change his fucking brain by fucking power of will alone.
 I am not fucking making this shit up.
 FUCK.